balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 ## Javascript Without SDK

-The following Viem and Ethers snippets demonstrate how to interact with the Router functions:
+The following Viem and Ethers snippets demonstrate how to perform an add liquidity unbalanced operation.
+To achieve this, we use two Router functions:

-* [queryAddLiquidityUnbalanced](../router/overview.md#queryaddliquidityunbalanced), a [Router query](../router/technical.md#router-queries) used to simulate the operation.
-Returns the amount of BPT that would be received without submitting a transaction.
+* [`addLiquidityUnbalanced`]() - Add liquidity to a pool, unbalanced.
-* [addLiquidityUnbalanced](), the function used to add the liquidity.
+* [`queryAddLiquidityUnbalanced`](../router/overview.md#queryaddliquidityunbalanced) - The [router query](../router/technical.md#router-queries) used to simulate an add liquidity unbalanced operation.
+It returns the exact amount of BPT that would be received.

-Resources:
+**Resources**:
 * [Router ABI](../router/abi.md#ABI)
 * [Router deployment addresses](../router/abi.md#Deployments)